Rimosodaphnella textilis

 Rimosodaphnella textilis is an extinct species of sea snail, a marine gastropod mollusk in the family Raphitomidae.

 Description

-The shell reaches a length of 16 mm, its diameter of 5.5 mm.

-(Original description in Latin) The shell is subulately turreted, longitudinally ribbed and transversely exquisitely striated, The whorls are smooth, canaliculate above, crossed by lunulate threads.
+The shell reaches a length of 16 mm, its diameter of 5.5 mm.The shell is subulately turreted, longitudinally ribbed and transversely exquisitely striated, The whorls are smooth, canaliculate above, crossed by lunulate threads.
 The siphonal canal is elongate and recurved.